Location: UT-Austin, Butler School of Music

 - If a contestant cannot attend, the chair should be notified in advance.

-- First, second, third, fourth place and honorable mention may be given at each grade level.
+- First, second, third place and honorable mention may be given at each grade level.

 - No ties are permitted.